 In short, it allows both the salesperson and their employer to agree on compensation, commission, and job responsibilities.
-Here are the key elements that should be included in a sales commission agreement.
+Here are the key elements to include in a sales commission agreement.

 This section gives the okay for the salesperson to sell products or services on behalf of their employer.
 The employer often limits the selling by restricting the regions or territories in which the offerings are sold and prohibiting the rebranding and reselling of their products.

 The salesperson must agree to use documentation and tools that are approved by the company to keep track of their sales activities.
 That might include resources like CRM databases, software, or forms.

 3. Non-Compete Clause